Legal aid in the United States: Legal Services Corporation (LSC)

-Civil legal aid appeared as early as the 1870s.
-In the early 1960s, a new model for legal services emerged.
-Foundations, particularly the Ford Foundation, began to fund legal services programs located in multi-service social agencies, based on a philosophy that legal services should be a component of an overall anti-poverty effort.
+The Legal Services Corporation (LSC) was a federally-owned corporation that provided funding to legal aid organizations across the nation.
+The LSC was founded during the War on Poverty, originally under the Office of Economic Opportunity (OEO).
+The LSC represented a new, more expansive and inclusive, form of legal aid that emerged in the 1960s.
+Organizations such as the Ford Foundation, began to fund legal services programs located in multi-service social agencies, based on a philosophy that legal services should be a component of an overall anti-poverty effort.
 In 1969, LSC which at the time was called the Legal Services Program (LSP) brought Shapiro v.
 Thompson to the Supreme Court as a 'welfare test case' with the direct support of Edward Sparer.
 Shapiro v.
 Thompson was significant in pushing the ideological idea that welfare was a 'fundamental right' and would help end poverty.
 In 1974, Congress created the Legal Services Corporation (LSC) to provide federal funding for civil (non-criminal) legal aid services.
 By 1975, the Legal Service Corporation had taken over the function of OEO, leaving its organizational structure largely unchanged.

 Funding usually comes from the federal government Legal Services Corporation (LSC), Interest on Lawyer Trust Accounts, charities, private donors, and some state and local governments.
 Legal aid organizations that take LSC money tend to have more staff and services and can help more clients, but must also conform to strict government regulations that require careful timekeeping and prohibit lobbying and class actions.
 Organizations that receive LSC funding cannot take funding from non LSC sources to pursue legislative efforts that contradict LSC regulations.
-In addition to lobbying and class actions, LSC organizations cannot purse abortion related litigation and cannot advance certain state or federal welfare challenges.
+This becomes especially relevant when LSC funded legal aid organization attempt to represent immigrant populations.
+In 1982, Congress passed policies that limited the certain immigrants LSC funded organizations could represent, barring undocumented immigrants from accessing LSC services.
+Federal funding restrictions have played a major role in shaping what populations lack consistent access to affordable legal services.
+In addition to restrictions on lobbying, class actions, and immigration related representation, LSC organizations also cannot purse abortion related litigation and cannot advance certain state or federal welfare challenges.
 LSC organizations are not able to conduct workshops related to political activities and advocacy as well.
 Many legal aid organizations refuse to take LSC money, and can continue to file class actions and directly lobby legislatures on behalf of the poor.
 Many organizations that provide civil legal services are heavily dependent on Interest on Lawyer Trust Accounts for funding.
 Some civil aid organizations accept private donations and grants if they refuse LSC funding.